hummingbot/hummingbot/documentation/docs/installation/windows.md

 - During installation, make sure to add Anaconda or Miniconda to your PATH environmental variable by clicking the tick box as shown below, or you can add them [manually](https://www.geeksforgeeks.org/how-to-setup-anaconda-path-to-environment-variable/).
   ![anaconda-path](/assets/img/anaconda-path.png)

-<Callout
-  type="note"
+!!! note
-  body="Some prerequisites are large applications and may need to restart your computer."
+    Some prerequisites are large applications and may need to restart your computer.
-/>

 Step 2.
 Install Hummingbot on Windows System